MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 You can also manage your deployment from the Microsoft 365 portal and have your users install the Microsoft 365 Apps on their client devices [directly from the portal](https://www.microsoft365.com/).
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
 You can, however, still define how frequently your users receive feature updates.
 For more details, see [Manage Microsoft 365 installation options in the Microsoft 365 admin center](manage-software-download-settings-office-365.md).
 This option requires that your users have local administrative rights on their client devices.

-If this option is not feasible due to the number of devices you manager or because users don't have administrative permissions on their devices, you should consider using [Microsoft Intune](/mem/intune/apps/apps-add-office365) to deploy Microsoft 365 Apps.
+If this option is not feasible due to the number of devices you manage or because users don't have administrative permissions on their devices, you should consider using [Microsoft Intune](/mem/intune/apps/apps-add-office365) to deploy Microsoft 365 Apps.
 Check out [this video](https://youtu.be/fA8lcnRXmkI) and the [Intune documentation](/mem/intune/apps/apps-add-office365) to learn more about deploying the Microsoft 365 Apps this way.

 You can also use Configuration Manager to deploy from local Distribution points.
 This will reduce the network load on your internet links.
 We recommend using the latest current branch release.